Frase vs Scalenut for SEO Content Writing 2026: Which Tool Actually Delivers?

 Pro Add-on +$35/month Unlimited AI writing

-One thing that really catches people off guard — and honestly, it bothered me when I first noticed it — is that serious AI writing is a paid add-on.
-The base plans focus on research and optimization.
-Want real AI writing power?
-That's extra on top of what you're already spending.
-It's not hidden, but it definitely throws people for a loop, and I think it's just a weird pricing move when competitors bundle it in.
+One thing that annoys a lot of users — me included, frankly — is that AI writing is a paid add-on.
+The base plans are really about research and optimization.
+If you want serious AI writing output, you're paying extra on top of what you're already paying.
+That's not hidden, but it catches people off guard constantly, and I think it's a weird pricing decision in a market where competitors bundle it in.

-Frase is best for: Content teams and SEO strategists who want deep research, solid competitor analysis, and a tight writing-to-optimization workflow.
+Frase is best for: Content teams and SEO strategists who want deep research, competitor analysis, and a tight writing-to-optimization loop.

 Scalenut Overview: The Full-Stack Content Workflow Tool